vcameron1/Metapop_ms/manuscript/box_intuitions.md

 *Non-linear response of occupancy with climate change in metapopulations contrasts with the linear response of a standard SDM.*
+**DG** transition ajoutée :
+An implicit assumption of standard SDMs is that a reduction in suitable habitat availability translates into an equivalent reduction in species range (Thomas2004; Fig 1B; full line).).
+Such reductions in suitable habitats may however precipitate the decline of a species in a metapopulation setting.
 The consumer's equilibrium prevalence equation (equation 3) shows that non-linear response of prevalence can arise in metapopulations from a linear change in environmental conditions (Fig 1B).
 This prediction contrasts with the linear response of a standard SDM.
 SDMs assume distributions to remain within equilibrium abiotic environmental conditions and to respond instantaneously, therefore projecting linear changes in consumer prevalence (Fig 1B; full line).